quicwg/base-drafts/draft-ietf-quic-transport.md

 connection ID on every packet, the Connection ID field is simply an echo of the client's Connection ID, and the Packet Number field includes an echo of the client's packet number.
-Depending on the client's packet number length it might also include 0, 2, or 3 additional octets from the encrypted payload of the client packet.
+Depending on the client's packet number length it might also include 0, 2, or 3 additional octets from the protected payload of the client packet.

 The version field contains the current QUIC version.